-Science Policy: Improving the Uptake of Research into UK Policy19 - 21 August 2019Wellcome Genome Campus, UK
+Science Policy: Improving the Uptake of Research into UK Policy (Virtual)24 - 26 August 2020Wellcome Genome Campus, UK

 Deadlines (at 23:59 UTC):

-Bringing policy makers and academic researchers together to enable evidence-based policy making
+Bringing policy makers and academic researchers together to enable evidenced-based policy making

-Although science and research is a cornerstone of the economy and a strategic government priority, many researchers have little experience in engaging with policy makers.
+Science and research is a cornerstone of the economy and a strategic government priority; however, many researchers have little experience in engaging with policy makers.
 The relationship between the civil service, government and parliament, and their respective functions, can seem complex and opaque to them.
 At the same time, policy makers can struggle to engage with research, where the policy implications and/or recommendations are buried in technical journal articles or grant reports.

-The second course in this series will bring policy makers and academic researchers together to help break down these barriers, encourage mutual understanding, and ultimately enable improved evidence-based policy making.
+The third event in this series will bring policy makers and academic researchers together to help break down these barriers, encourage mutual understanding, and ultimately enable improved evidence-based policy making.
 It will provide early career researchers (PhD students, post-doctoral fellows and early career faculty) with an introduction to policymaking, show them how to engage with policy makers, either by their research being used to influence policy or by moving into a career in science policy.
-The course will focus on how policy is made in the UK, with one session focusing on international policy considerations.
+We will focus on how policy is made in the UK, with one session focusing on international policy considerations.

-The ultimate aim of this course is to build a community of policy-engaged researchers and research-engaged policy makers.
+The ultimate aim is to build a community of policy-engaged researchers and research-engaged policy makers.

-The course will start at approximately 12.00 noon on Monday 19 August and finish at approximately 15.30 on Wednesday 21 August 2019.
+The programme will start at approximately 10am on Monday 24 August and finish at approximately 1pm on Wednesday 26 August 2020.
+All times are given in British Summer Time.
+See the time where you are here.